dc-mak/NumLin/write-up/shepherding.md

     paper, and your process for deriving the NumLin types from the BLAS API types and documentation.

- *  Improve the discussion of the desugaring of let !x = e1 in e2 as explained in the response.

 ## Done

  *  Improve the introduction of NumLin to a) emphasise that the main